gargousa/ttb-label-verifier/README.md

 - producer_name_address
 - country_of_origin

-Current behavior reflects this scope:

-- Implemented checks return active pass/warning/fail results and scores.
-- Not-yet-implemented checks are acknowledged in the API metadata and are reported as missing until their validation logic is added.
+Implemented checks return pass/warning/fail results with scores, and the remaining checks are surfaced as missing until their validation logic is added.

-This staged approach is intentional for the prototype and helps keep OCR + validation behavior stable while remaining checks are added incrementally.
+## Assumptions and Limitations

+- Application data for the upload UI is expected to be UTF-8 text with brand name, class/type, and ABV on separate lines.
+- The app is intentionally local-first and does not depend on external AI or cloud services during verification.
+- The missing checks listed in the roadmap remain out of scope.

 ## Roadmap

-Planned order for future check implementation:
+Future work, in order:

 1. government_warning
 2. producer_name_address